Iași pogrom: Pogrom and death train

-The Italian journalist Curzio Malaparte who witnessed the pogrom first-hand wrote about how "detachments of soldiers and gendarmes, groups of working men and women, groups of long-haired Gypsies squabbled, shouting with joy, as they undressed the corpses, lifted them and turned them over."
+The Italian journalist Curzio Malaparte, who witnessed the pogrom first-hand, wrote about how "detachments of soldiers and gendarmes, groups of working men and women, groups of long-haired Gypsies squabbled, shouting with joy, as they undressed the corpses, lifted them and turned them over."

-The Romanian authorities also arrested more than 5,000 Romanian Jews, forcing them to the train station, shooting those who did not move quickly enough, and then robbing them of all of their possessions.
+The Romanian authorities also arrested more than 5,000 Romanian Jews, forcing them to the railway station, shooting those who did not move quickly enough, and then robbing them of all of their possessions.
 Over 100 people were stuffed into each car.
 Many Jews died of thirst, starvation, and suffocation aboard two trains that for eight days travelled back and forth across the countryside.
 According to the official report:

-Others were deported by train to Podu Iloaei, southwest of Iași.
+Some were deported by train to Podu Iloaei, southwest of Iași.
 The total number of victims of the Iași pogrom is unknown, but the figure is calculated to be over 13,266 identified victims by the Romanian government, and nearly 15,000 by the Jewish community of Iași.

-In the midst of the brutality, there were also notable exceptions - for example, in the town of Roman, by Viorica Agarici, chairman of the local Red Cross during World War II and one of the 54 Romanian Righteous Among the Nations commemorated by the Israeli people at Yad Vashem.
-On the night of 2 July 1941, after caring for the Romanian Army wounded coming from the Russian front, she overheard people moaning from a train transporting Jewish survivors of the Iași pogrom.
+In the midst of the brutality, there were also notable exceptions – for example, in the town of Roman, by Viorica Agarici, chairman of the local Red Cross during World War II and one of the 54 Romanian Righteous Among the Nations commemorated by the Israeli people at Yad Vashem.
+On the night of 2 July 1941, after caring for the wounded of the Romanian Army coming from the Russian front, she overheard people moaning from a train transporting Jewish survivors of the Iași pogrom.
 Taking advantage of her position, she asked and received permission to give food and water to those unfortunate passengers.
 Her actions were strongly condemned by the community of Roman and she had to move to Bucharest.
 Her story, as part of the story of the pogrom and its consequences, was vividly presented in the book "Pogrom", written by Eugen Luca.
 The book was originally published in Romanian, was then translated into both Hebrew and Czech, and can be found at Yad Vashem and at the Library of the Holocaust Museum in Washington, D.C.

 Unlike the Nazi German evacuations and exterminations, which involved black-ops, secrecy and deceit, the Iași pogrom was perpetrated by Romanian authorities and the Romanian Army in "broad daylight".